zappajs/zappajs/docs/reference.md

 ### @session

-    @session (error,session) ->

-Retrieves the associated Express session.
+If available, the Express session object associated with the Socket.io socket.
+Modifications to this object will not be made available back to Express or to other Socket.io sockets.

+The client must first link the Socket.io socket with its Express session by using `@share`.

-The session object is only available if the Express session was previously linked to the socket using client-side `@share`.
+The session object is only available _after_ the Socket.IO socket has been linked with the Express session using client-side `@share`; it is especially not available inside `@on connection` since at that time the client hasn't had an opportunity to do so.
 This is done automatically for the default, local Express session and local Socket.IO server.

-You must also use Zappa's `@use session:....` instead of directly calling `@use 'express-session'`.
+Note: You must use Zappa's `@use session:....` instead of directly calling `@use 'express-session'` if you plan to use this feature.

 See `examples/share_*.coffee` for a complete example using separate servers for Socket.IO and Express.
 The Socket.IO and Express applications can run on the same host (Node.js clustering) or on different hosts.